Fabaceae: Biological nitrogen fixation

 The rhizobia and their hosts must be able to recognize each other for nodule formation to commence.
 Rhizobia are specific to particular host species although a rhizobia species may often infect more than one host species.
 This means that one plant species may be infected by more than one species of bacteria.
 For example, nodules in Acacia senegal can contain seven species of rhizobia belonging to three different genera.
 The most distinctive characteristics that allow rhizobia to be distinguished apart are the rapidity of their growth and the type of root nodule that they form with their host.
 Root nodules can be classified as being either indeterminate, cylindrical and often branched, and determinate, spherical with prominent lenticels.
 Indeterminate nodules are characteristic of legumes from temperate climates, while determinate nodules are commonly found in species from tropical or subtropical climates.

 Nodule formation is common throughout the Fabaceae.
 It is found in the majority of its members that only form an association with rhizobia, which in turn form an exclusive symbiosis with the Fabaceae (with the exception of Parasponia, the only genus of the 18 Ulmaceae genera that is capable of forming nodules).
 Nodule formation is present in all the Fabaceae sub-families, although it is less common in the Caesalpinioideae.
 All types of nodule formation are present in the subfamily Papilionoideae: indeterminate (with the meristem retained), determinate (without meristem) and the type included in Aeschynomene.
 The latter two are thought to be the most modern and specialised type of nodule as they are only present in some lines of the subfamily Papilionoideae.
 Even though nodule formation is common in the two monophyletic subfamilies Papilionoideae and Mimosoideae they also contain species that do not form nodules.
 The presence or absence of nodule-forming species within the three sub-families indicates that nodule formation has arisen several times during the evolution of the Fabaceae and that this ability has been lost in some lineages.
-For example, within the genus Acacia, a member of the Mimosoideae, A. pentagona does not form nodules, while other species of the same genus readily form nodules, as is the case for Acacia senegal, which forms both rapidly and slow growing rhizobial nodules.
+For example, within the genus Senegalia, a member of the Mimosoideae, S. pentagona does not form nodules, while other species of the same subfamily readily form nodules, as is the case for Acacia senegal, which forms both rapidly and slow growing rhizobial nodules.